nilsso/cisc310-lab2/README.md

 The built binary will be located at `build/src/lab2`.
 Invoke with the `-h` flag for a full list of options to the program.
-By default, attempts to read MILES code patterns from a file named `miles.csv` and sequences from a file named `seqs.csv` (these files can be changed through optional flags).
-Additional optional arguments are `-n` for normalizing input sequences, and `-o <FILE>` for specifying an output file into which found MILES codes will be written.
+By default, attempts to read MILES code patterns from a file named `miles.csv` and sequences from a file named `seqs.csv` (these files can be changed through optional flags), but these defaults can be replace by invoking the program with file locations for the MILES file and sequences file, in that order.

 ## MILES code/sequence generator